Final Objects

 public string $message;

-public BeenProcessed $been; // Self-proof
+public BeenConfirmed $been; // Evidence of completion

 public function __construct(